“A dream without a plan is just a wish.” – Katherine Paterson

 The GetSet! online tool is an interactive planning tool.
 Based on person-centered principles, the tool asks young adults a series of questions designed to help them consider what adult life might look like, what their unique strengths are, and what skills or supports might be needed to achieve those goals.
 The tool then takes the student’s answers and creates a visual that students can share with teachers, family, and friends.
 Click here.

 Financial security is a large part of planning for the future.
 We all want to make sure that we can live comfortably in times ahead.
 Our Master Pooled Trust can help provide financial stability to individuals with a disability without affecting the person’s eligibility for means-tested benefits (such as SSI or MA).
 Click here.

 Sometimes you want a plan for a specific purpose.
 Maybe you want to set goals for the future, or maybe you want to plan for a new job.
 Our general Person-Centered Planning utilizes a variety of person-centered planning approaches to help individuals determine what is important in their lives and how to get more of those things.
 Click here.

 Transition to Adulthood Transition Planning Workbook

 If you have a child with an intellectual or developmental disability who is making the transition from school to adult life, you have a lot to consider — government benefits like Social Security and Medicaid, legal issues like guardianship, and life issues like employment and housing.
 Transition to Adulthood: A Future Planning Workbook is a guide that helps families make decisions and track documents as they work through transition issues.
-It’s designed as a self-help tool, although personal assistance is available if needed.
+Click here.

 HOW DO I GET MORE INFORMATION?